 Threadworm, also known as pin worm are small (roughly 1 cm long) worms, commonly found in your poo.
 Yes commonly, most people at some point will have had them.
 Just as their name would suggest they look like pieces of white thread.
-Usually come out at night (to lay their eggs) you may see them around your child’s anus while they’re asleep or first thing in the morning.
+Usually coming out at night (to lay their eggs), you may see them around your child’s anus while they’re asleep or first thing in the morning.
 Frustratingly or conveniently depending on how bad your infestation is most doctors will not see you as it is believed that threadworm can effectively be treated with guidance from your pharmacist.
-And in all honesty most, people only need to take the medication (normally called Ovex) once before it passes.
+And in all honesty most, people only need to take the medication (normally called Ovex) once, twice max before it passes.

 Make sure to tell the pharmacist if you are pregnant or your child is under the age of 2.

 Itching: we were actually prescribed an eczema cream for this, which is well worth asking your pharmacist and/or GP about.